 Urine cytology is the gold standard when screening for bladder cancer, especially for the detection of high-grade urothelial carcinoma (HGUC).
-The sensitivity of urine cytology for detecting HGUC ranges from 50 to 85% and is much lower (10-43%) for detecting low-grade urothelial neoplasia (LGUN).
-[55,56] After the adoption of the Paris system for reporting urine cytology, these rates are improving.
-McCroskey et al. demonstrated poor to fair correlation among different cytopathologists for diagnosing LGUN with a low a sensitivity (21-53%), but high specificity (81-95%).
-[57] According to the Paris system, the presence of fibrovascular cores is necessary to make a diagnosis of LGUN.^[58] Several papillary urothelial neoplasms are in fact characterized by the presence of fibrovascular cores [Figure 9] because this category includes benign urothelial papilloma, low-grade papillary neoplasm of low malignant potential, low-grade papillary urothelial carcinoma, and high-grade papillary urothelial carcinoma.
+The sensitivity of urine cytology for detecting HGUC ranges from 50 to 85% and is much lower (10-43%) for detecting low-grade urothelial neoplasia (LGUN).[55,56] After the adoption of the Paris system for reporting urine cytology, these rates are improving.
+McCroskey et al. demonstrated poor to fair correlation among different cytopathologists for diagnosing LGUN with a low a sensitivity (21-53%), but high specificity (81-95%).[57] cores is necessary to make a diagnosis of LGUN.[58]
+Several papillary urothelial neoplasms are in fact characterized by the presence of fibrovascular cores [Figure 9] because this category includes benign urothelial papilloma, low-grade papillary neoplasm of low malignant potential, low-grade papillary urothelial carcinoma, and high-grade papillary urothelial carcinoma.